 COTA is a vital resource at the local, state and national level for the law enforcement and private community, providing classroom and meeting space, as well as lodging.
 COTA hosts a nine week canine academy at times throughout the year.
-ADC canine training experts train dual purpose canines (drug detection and handler protection) and Officer Canine Handlers for law enforcement agencies from all over Arizona.
+ADCRR canine training experts train dual purpose canines (drug detection and handler protection) and Officer Canine Handlers for law enforcement agencies from all over Arizona.

 The COTA Campus

 The campus is a fully-equipped state-wide training center with buildings for educational and residential use.